realnc/qtads/INSTALL.md

 Most Linux distributions provide the development versions in packages that have "-dev" appended to the package name.

+On macOS, you can use Homebrew to install dependencies. https://brew.sh/

+    brew install qt@5

+Homebrew installs QT 5 "keg-only," and it will include a line like this, explaining how to add it to your $PATH.

+    export PATH="/opt/homebrew/opt/qt@5/bin:$PATH"

 # Building

 QTads uses qmake as its build system.
 To build it: